-With the seven-passenger GL, Mercedes-Benz has a four-SUV strategy in the U.S., capped not by this off-roader, but by the stalwart of the Benz SUV lineup, the G-Class or Gelaendewagen.The GL Class is closely related to the five-passenger M-Class also built in Alabama, but has three rows of seating and about a foot more length.
-Its styling is also a little more chunky than that of the ML, with an upright grille and more exaggerated front end that helps clarify that the GL was intended as an alternative to some of Detroit’s fanciest truck-based SUVs—and to rival their towing and off-road proficiency.
+The GL-Class is closely related to the five-passenger GLE-Class (formerly the ML), which is also built in Alabama, but it adds an extra row of seating and about a foot more length.
+Its styling is also a little more chunky than that of the GLE, with an upright grille, a more exaggerated front end, and a near-vertical rear.
+The look emphasizes the fact that the GL was intended as an alternative to some of Detroit’s fanciest truck-based SUVs—and to rival their towing and off-road proficiency.

-Mercedes-Benz does claim some off-road ability in the GL, and while it’s not a choice for rock-scrambling it’s good for muddy or snowy trails or the kind of off-roading you’d encounter getting to a mountain hideaway.
+Mercedes-Benz does claim some off-road ability in the GL, and while it’s not a choice for rock-scrambling, it’s good for muddy or snowy trails or the kind of off-roading you’d encounter getting to a mountain hideaway.
 An off-road package adds skid plates and locking differentials, along with a Class IV hitch.
 All GL models can tow up to 7,500 pounds, but the diesel is probably the best bet for that.